- Minimum requirements for production Kafka clusters

-- To make the cluster highly available and performant, you want multiple brokers in different data centers (racks) to distribute your load.
+At a bare minimum, a realistic Kafka cluster should have the following architecture:- To make the cluster highly available and performant, you want multiple brokers in different data centers (racks) to distribute your load.
 If you are setting up your cluster in AWS, this will be at least three different availability zones.

-- You also want a cluster of at least 3 Zookeeper nodes (if using Zookeeper, the alternative being KRaft mode)
+- You also want a cluster of at least 3 ZooKeeper nodes (if using ZooKeeper, the alternative being KRaft mode)

 Kafka cluster setup gotchas